Written By: Sofia Layarda, RD

 Serving Size | 1 large | 1 large | 1 cup |

-People with diabetes or prediabetes may have received the suggestion to only eat half a banana in one sitting.
+As you can see from the table above, the net carb of a whole banana is 27.5 grams (approximately 2 carb choice if you are carb counting), whereas the other two fruits are at similar levels.
+People with diabetes or pre-diabetes may have received the suggestion to only eat half a banana in one sitting, keep the carb count to 1 serving.
 This is because bananas vary widely in size and can therefore have a different impact on blood sugar depending on the portion size.
 An extra-small banana (6 inches long or less) has 18.5 g carbohydrates, whereas a large banana (8 to 8 7/8 inches long) has 31 g carbohydrates.
-So bananas can fit into a diabetes meal plan as long as you plan accordingly.
+In addition, people with diabetes may wish to choose less ripe bananas; green bananas contain higher amount of resistant starch, resulting in a lower glycemic index value.
+So bananas can fit into a diabetes meal plan, as long as you keep the portion in check.

 Bananas are also high in potassium and Vitamin B6, and are a good source of fiber.
 Potassium is an important nutrient that counteracts the blood-pressure-raising effect of sodium, while Vitamin B6 is involved in many metabolic processes in the body, such as protein metabolism, production of neurotransmitters, glucose and glycogen metabolism, immune function, and hemoglobin formation.
 Another plus: A 2008 study from Uppsala University in Sweden suggests that a phytonutrient called 2-pentanone, commonly found in bananas, may help prevent the development of colon cancer.